amousavigourabi/rocket-interceptor/README.md

 Branch coverage and excluding coverage are not available in stable rust, so you need to switch to nightly for that.
 For this reason generating line coverage is explained firstly.
 Then, generating coverage reports with branch coverage is explained.
-Lastly, excluding coverage for tests is explained.
+After that, excluding coverage for tests is explained.
+Lastly, running the manual tests with coverage is explained.

 ##### Line coverage
 To run the tests in stable rust with coverage you can use the following command: